ssilverman/QNEthernet/README.md

   IP address.
 This returns whether successful.
 * `hostname()`: Gets the DHCP client hostname.
 An empty string means that no hostname is set.
 The default is "qnethernet-lwip".
+* `interfaceName()`: Returns the interface name, or, if Ethernet has not been initialized, an empty string.
 * `interfaceStatus()`: Returns the network interface status, `true` for UP and `false` for DOWN.
 * `isDHCPActive()`: Returns whether DHCP is active.